fhackett/cpsc490/README.md

 //fails
 // using TryIt2 = SFINAE<BadTest>;
 ```

 #### Starter files

 Available here: https://github.com/fhackett/cpsc490/tree/master/hw3_starter

 You should edit proxy.hpp.
-The tests are there for your benefit - testing this stuff comprehensively is hard so I'll look at what you've actually written to determine your grade.
+The tests are there for your benefit - since the rubric includes compile errors your code will be tested onits own merits rather than against a test suite.
 That said, if the tests pass then your work is probably good.
-Let me know if you want more tests, and if so on what part(s).
+If something is ambigous feel free to request extra tests on a particular area.

 ### Assignment 4